A brief history of Caldecott

 The Village School on Main Street was designed and built in 1878, using stone purchased from a row of unused cottages that were demolished on Lyddington Road.

 The Water Mill over the river Eye was originally situated further down Mill Lane rather than where the present Water Mill (housing Mill Garage) currently stands.
 Caldecott also once had a Windmill located in the area of Mill Lane.
 In common with many Rutland villages, Caldecott also had an impressive dovecote which was situated at the old Manor house.

 Caldecott still has its’ Pinfold intact next to Pinfold Park.
 Pinfolds were a feature of most English villages by the 16th century; they were open air animal pounds for stray animals that had been rounded up.
 If not claimed, the animals were driven to the nearest market and sold, the proceeds going to the impounder and pound-keeper.

 For the Festival of Britain in 1951 the Women’s Institute cleared the Pinfold area and turned it into a wayside garden installing a teak bench and holding a celebration for residents.
-Fundraising is presently underway to further restore the wall.
+The Pinfold was then repaired in 2022 by the Parish Council.

 The Plough Inn (now The Old Plough B&B) had been a hostel or malt house since 1578.
 It ceased trading in 1948, when the license crossed the road to its present position on The Green.

 There were previously at least two other Inns or malt houses in the village including the old Black Horse Inn (near to the site of the present Village Hall), which ceased trading in 1927 and The White Hart, 3 Main Street, previously named The Kings Head as shown on a 1904 map.